Accessibility Statement

 We know some parts of this website are not fully accessible:

-• May not be fully compatible with screen readers – some icons are not labelled
+• Some parts may not be fully compatible with screen readers

-• Not all images have alt text added
+• Not all images have suitable alternative text

 What to do if you cannot access parts of this website